Why use a mortgage broker?

 - Minimal need for strategy

-In the typical setup, the broker is paid by the lender at closing—not an upfront fee from you.
-That compensation is built into loan pricing, same way wholesale cost shows up in the rate and fees you see.
-Disclosure still has to be clean so you can judge total cost honestly.
+In the typical setup, the broker is paid by the lender at closing — not via an upfront fee from you.
+Compensation is built into loan pricing, and disclosure has to be clean so you can judge total cost honestly.

 The lender pays the broker when the loan closes.
-You do not write a separate broker check for that model.
-Similar to how an insurance broker is paid, you do not pay me directly—the economics sit inside the loan offer, which is why we still compare apples to apples on payment, cash to close, and long-term cost.
+You don’t write a separate broker check.
+Similar to how an insurance broker is paid — the economics sit inside the loan offer, which is why you still compare apples to apples on payment, cash to close, and long-term cost.

 Less common: you may agree to pay the broker directly to access a specific pricing path.
-When it appears, it should only be because total cost—not theater—improves versus lender-paid alternatives.
+When it appears, it should only be because total cost — not theater — improves vs lender-paid alternatives.

-Flexibility matters when your file is not perfectly standard or your timeline does not allow trial and error.
-The advantage is being able to match guidelines and pricing to your scenario without forcing you into one institution box.
+Flexibility matters when your file isn’t perfectly standard or your timeline doesn’t allow trial and error.
+The advantage is matching guidelines and pricing to your scenario without forcing you into one institution’s box.

 Property types that break automation